Conformal Invariance and Multifractality at Anderson Transitions in Arbitrary Dimensions

-{\it Introduction.} Continuous Anderson transitions (ATs) between metals and insulators, as well as transitions between topologically different localized phases are a major focal point in the study of disordered systems~\cite{Evers2007}.
-Despite major breakthroughs in the scaling theory~\cite{Abrahams1979}, symmetry classification~\cite{Altland1997}, critical properties at ATs have eluded a rigorous theoretical treatment because of the strongly-coupled nature of the critical points.
+More generally, only MF corelators with $\sum_i q_i = q_*$ are consistent with conformal invariance~\cite{Karcher2021}.
+The relation~\eqref{eq:SymmetryRelation} is on more rigorous footing for ATs, where it follows from the Weyl symmetry~\eqref{Weyl-symmetry} of the critical theory and does not rely on conformal invariance.

-A remarkable property of ATs is the multifractality of critical wave functions, or the local density of states $\nu(r)$: their moments scale (in any spatial dimension $d$) with the system size $L$ as $\overline{\nu^{q}(r)} \sim L^{-\Delta_q}$, where the exponents $\Delta_q$, called the multifractal (MF) spectrum, depend on the continuous (complex) pa\-ra\-me\-ter $q$ in a non-linear way.
-(The bar denotes disorder averaging.)
-Also, there are more general combinations $P_\gamma$ of critical wave functions~\cite{Gruzberg-Classification-2013, Karcher2021, Karcher2022, Karcher2022b} labeled by vectors $\gamma = (q_1,\ldots,q_n)$ of complex numbers $q_i$, with scaling dimensions $\Delta_\gamma$~\footnote{Notice that what we denote as $\Delta_q$ and $\Delta_\gamma$ here is usually denoted by $x_q$ and $x_\gamma$ in other papers on Anderson multifractality.}.
+\textit{Multifractality at ATs.}---ATs between metals and insulators, as well as between topologically distinct localized phases, are a major focal point in the study of disordered systems~\cite{Evers2007}.
+Critical properties at ATs are notoriously difficult to study because of the strongly coupled nature of the critical points.